microsoft/fluentui/rfcs/converged-implementation-patterns.md

 #### Cons

-Can be verbose, and might be too much so for simple components without lots of complex interaction
+Can be verbose, and might be too much so for simple components without lots of complex interaction.

 The use of `useComponentState` to merge props and state to become one 'uber' state seems to be a break of encapsulation and can cause confusion as to what is props and what is internal state.